datakaveri/iudx-analytics-app/README.md

 5. Bring up different druid services in different vms if required (especially `historical`) or in a single vm `docker-compose up -d`

-### Superset
-**Note**: This section is work in progress
-**Note**: Nginx setup and automatically bringing up the dashboards is work in progress.
-1. `cd ./setup/superset/ && docker-compose up`
-2. Add database pointing to your database host address `druid://<host>:8082/druid/v2/sql`
-3. Import the dashboard yaml
-   `docker exec -it superset 'superset import_datasources -p <path or filename>'`

 ## <a name="dashboards"></a> Live Dashboards